smythg4/go-database/README.md

 **Sequential insert optimization:** Detects monotonic keys (`key > lastKey` in leaf), uses 70/30 split ratio instead of 50/50.
 Reduces future splits for monotonic workloads (auto-increment IDs, timestamps).

-**Borrowing:** When node underfull but sibling too large to merge, borrow first record from right sibling.
+**Borrowing:** When node underfull but sibling too large to merge, borrow first record from left or right sibling.
 Requires ≥3 keys in sibling and would remain ≥50% full after lending.
-Left-sibling borrowing not yet implemented.

 ## File Format